International North–South Transport Corridor: Kazakhstan–Turkmenistan–Iran railway link (completed)

-The Kazakhstan–Turkmenistan–Iran railway link, completed and operationalized in 2014, also known as North–South Transnational Corridor, is a 677 km long railway line connecting Kazakhstan and Turkmenistan with Iran and the Persian Gulf.
+The Kazakhstan–Turkmenistan–Iran railway link, completed and operationalized in 2014 and also known as the North–South Transnational Corridor, is a 677 km long railway line connecting Kazakhstan and Turkmenistan with Iran and the Persian Gulf.
 It links Uzen in Kazakhstan with Bereket - Etrek in Turkmenistan and ends at Gorgan in Iran's Golestan province.
-In Iran, the railway will be linked to national network making its way to the ports of the Persian Gulf.
+In Iran, the railway will be linked to the national network making its way to the ports of the Persian Gulf.

-The project is estimated to cost $620m which is being jointly funded by the governments of Kazakhstan, Turkmenistan and Iran.
+The project is estimated to cost $620m, which is being jointly funded by the governments of Kazakhstan, Turkmenistan, and Iran.

 The project also aims to create a multimodal transport system to provide seamless connectivity in the region for passenger travel as well.
-The North-South Transnational Corridor will run up to 137 km in Kazakhstan, 470 km in Turkmenistan and 70 km in Iran.
+The North-South Transnational Corridor will run up to 137 km in Kazakhstan, 470 km in Turkmenistan, and 70 km in Iran.

 Work in Turkmenistan commenced in Bereket in December 2007 and in Kazakhstan in July 2009.

 A 311 km section between Bereket and Uzen in Turkmenistan is being financed by the Asian Development Bank (ADB).
-A memorandum of understanding was signed between ADB and the Turkmenistan government in February 2010, for a $350m loan as a special fund for technical assistance.
+A memorandum of understanding was signed between ADB and the Turkmenistan government in February 2010 for a $350m loan as a special fund for technical assistance.
 The project loan was for the installation of signalling and communication equipment on the ongoing railway line, procurement of equipment and maintenance facilities, consulting, and for the management and supervision of construction.
 The project also received a loan of $371.2m from the Islamic Development Bank in July 2010.
 In May 2013, a Bereket – Uzen section was completed.

-In February 2014, 256 km long section between Bereket and Etrek was constructed.
+In February 2014, a 256 km long section between Bereket and Etrek was constructed.
 Currently, railway stations along the new railway are being constructed.

-Bereket city (Kazandjik) is strategically important railway crossroad of the Trans-Caspian Railway (Caspian Sea, Turkmenistan, Uzbekistan and eastern Kazakhstan) and North-South Transnational Railway.
+Bereket city (Kazandjik) is a strategically important railway crossroad of the Trans-Caspian railway (Caspian Sea, Turkmenistan, Uzbekistan, and eastern Kazakhstan) and the North-South Transnational Railway.
 The city has a large locomotive repair depot and a modern passenger and freight railway station.

-In December 2014 the railway opened.
+The railway was opened in December 2014.